ZackFra/Salesforce-Unit-Of-Work/README.md

 # Notes

-If you create the UnitOfWork before calling `Test.startTest()`, it will cause issues with the savepoint in the case of rollbacks.
+When testing, if you create the UnitOfWork before calling `Test.startTest()`, it will cause issues with the savepoint in the case of rollbacks.
 To avoid this issue, ensure that the UnitOfWork is instantiated after calling `Test.startTest()` and before calling `Test.stopTest()`.